TechnoFractal/TaskBot/README.md

 Run at /backend:
 * For create: `vendor/bin/doctrine orm:schema-tool:create`
-* For drop: `vendor/bin/doctrine orm:schema-tool:drop'
+* For drop: `vendor/bin/doctrine orm:schema-tool:drop`
 * For update: `vendor/bin/doctrine orm:schema-tool:update`

 You need add `--dump-sql` for print the query or `--force` for run the query.